gschmutz/datahub-extensions/custom_sources/arch-repo/README.md

-# Avro Source
+# Arch Repo Relationships Source

-This is a custom source which reads Avro files (avsc) and register them as DataSets in DataHub.
+This is a custom source which reads System and System Components and register them as DataFlows and DataJobs in DataHub as well as the relationships from/to a system and creates the lineage information to an API specification (dataset).

 ## Important Capabilities